-Here are a few good reasons:
+Here are a few good reasons to hire a Pro:

 Before you decide to “do it yourself” or hire the least expensive painter you can find, here are some points to consider that suggest the lowest price may not be the best value.

-Safety: Painting can be hazardous work, whether its working on a ladder or dealing with solvents and dust.
+Safety: Painting can be hazardous work, whether it’s working on a ladder or dealing with solvents and dust.
 Hiring a professional contractor means you don’t have to worry about these problems.

 Health: If your home was built before 1978, it was almost certainly painted with lead-based paint, which can cause serious health effects when it is scraped or sanded in preparation for repainting.
 C.C.P. will take appropriate steps to protect you.
 As of June 1, 1999, remodeling contractors, including painters, will be required to furnish EPA produced pamphlets to their customers before they begin a job that involves disturbing lead-based paint.
-C.C.P. will understand and be willing to follow the recommendations on this pamphlet.
+Carter Custom Painting will understand and be willing to follow the recommendations on this pamphlet.

 Clean-up and Disposal: Hiring a professional contractor like C.C.P. means you don’t have to worry about dealing with paint residues and other leftovers.
 Professionals will know how to handle hazardous wastes that may be part of the job.
 How to Choose the Right Contractor for Your Project Once you have decided to contract with someone to do a particular painting and decorating project, how do you go about selecting the right firm?
 Do you make your selection on price, size of company, years in business, or other criteria?